unpoller/unpoller/CONTRIBUTING.md

 any alternatives you're aware of.
 If you're not sure, just open an issue and we can hash it out.
 I'm reasonable.

-## UniFi Library
+## UniFi Libraries

-If you're trying to fix something in the UniFi data collection (ie. you got an unmarshal error, or you want to add something I didn't include) then you should look at the [UniFi library](https://github.com/unifi-poller/unifi).
-All the data collection and export code lives there.
-Contributions and Issues are welcome on that code base as well.
+The UniFi data extraction is provided as an [external library](https://godoc.org/github.com/unifi-poller/unifi), and you can import that code directly without futzing with this application.
+That means, if you wanted to do something like make telegraf collect your data instead of UniFi Poller you can achieve that with a little bit of Go code.
+You could write a small app that acts as a telegraf input plugin using the [unifi](https://github.com/unifi-poller/unifi) library to grab the data from your controller.

 This application is very dynamic and built using several package repos.
 They are all in the [UniFi Poller GitHub Org](https://github.com/unifi-poller).